 In A Wind In The House of Islam, by missiologist David Garrison (©2014 WIGTake Resources), many former Muslims from many nations who converted to following Jesus were interviewed and asked about their conversion experiences.
 In one of the testimonies, a man stated that he had been a leader over 4 mosques, and was training 300 Islamic teachers.
-One day, a […]
+One day, a local African evangelist gave him a New Testament.
+Since the […]

 Jesus Departed From There